Mixed-sex sports: Mixed relay

 In non-vehicular racing sports the physiological differences between the sexes often preclude head-to-head competition between people of different sexes at the elite level.
 Mixed-sex events are often held though with a relay race format.

-In running, a 4 × 400 m mixed relay race was introduced at the 2017 IAAF World Relays, and added to the 2019 World Athletics Championships (details) and 2020 Summer Olympics (details).
+In running, a mixed 4 × 400 metres relay race was introduced at the 2017 IAAF World Relays, and added to the 2019 World Athletics Championships (details) and 2020 Summer Olympics (details).
 In addition, a 2 × 2 × 400 m and shuttle hurdles mixed relay races were introduced at the 2019 IAAF World Relays.
 The Match Europe v USA in 2019 had a mixed 200+200+400+800 m sprint medley relay.

 In cross country running, a 4 × 2 km mixed relay race was added at the 2017 IAAF World Cross Country Championships.

 In swimming, mixed relay races were introduced at the 2014 FINA World Swimming Championships (25 m) (4 × 50 m freestyle and medley), the 2015 World Aquatics Championships (4 × 100 m freestyle and medley), and the 2020 Summer Olympics (4 × 100 m medley).
 In open water swimming, mixed-gendered relays were introduced at the 2011 World Aquatics Championships (4 × 1250 m).

 In triathlon, the ITU Triathlon Mixed Relay World Championships mixed relay race has been held since 2009.
 Also, the triathlon at the Youth Olympic Games has a mixed relay race since 2010, and the event was introduced at the 2020 Summer Olympics (details).
 As in standard triathlons, each triathlon competitor must do a segment of swimming, cycling and running.

 In biathlon, a mixed relay race was first held at the Biathlon World Championships 2005 in Khanty-Mansiysk (4 × 6 km), and it was added to the 2014 Winter Olympics (4 × 6 km / 7.5 km).

 In road cycling, the 2019 UCI Road World Championships introduced a team time trial mixed relay where first three men and then three women ride together as a national team.
 Distances vary in road cycling.
 The 2019 race was 2 × 14 km.

 In mountain biking, the UCI Mountain Bike World Championships has a mixed team relay race since 1999.